PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/code_smells.md

   - Debugging: Deeply nested or duplicated code can hide bugs and make it harder to trace issues.
-  - Collaboration: Poorly structured code reduces team productivity because developers spend more time dciphering code than writing new features.
+  - Collaboration: Poorly structured code reduces team productivity because developers spend more time deciphering code than writing new features.

 - References:
   - Fowler, M. (1999).
 Refactoring: Improving the Design of Existing Code.